Trump's Tariffs and Their Consequences

 UPDATES (This is more fun than watching the soaps)

 American auto executives spoke with Trump and begged for some relief.
-Trump has suspended the tariffs on cars imported from Mexico and Canada for one month.
+Trump has suspended the tariffs on cars imported from Mexico and Canada until April 2.

 Trump has suspended tariffs for one month on most Canadian and Mexican exports to the U.S. Either this is another example of Trump's "negotiating" style or someone has pointed out to him that the tariffs will add to inflation and probably increase unemployment.
 This will contribute to the overall weakening of the American economy.